- WHY RFGEN?

 Because RFgen updates inventory in SAP in real time, inventory managers can identify material depletions sooner and restock before production is impacted.
 Materials are tracked from location to location in the warehouse and manufacturing floor with minimal effort.

 Approximately 600 employees at Madix use RFgen.
 The interface is easy to learn and use.
-It takes just one click to start a job and no more than three to complete a job.
-All three plants run in multiple shifts and with RFgen, employees complete their now paperless "paperwork" before the next shift arrives.
+It takes from one to three clicks to complete a job.
+All three plants run in multiple shifts and with RFgen; Employees now complete their paperless "paperwork" before the next shift arrives.
 Employees on the shop floor can use the scanning guns much faster than filling out paper.

 The Madix live production snap shot lets managers see: